Autism

 Step 4: The diagnostic assessment

-Different diagnosticians use different methods to diagnose autism, but in England they should follow the NICE Clinical Guideline 128.
+Different diagnosticians use different methods to diagnose autism, but in England they should follow the National Institute for Health and Care Excellence (NICE) Clinical Guideline 128.

 An assessment usually includes: